 States that will hinge on the morality issue.
 Indeed, across the globe, the myriad of concerns that we read, hear

 and see on the news and social media, are mostly rooted in issues of morality.
 In some respects, while the globe

 has progressed on many fronts since the Roman Era, in other ways, the world seems to be backsliding into a

 previous time when pagan societies engaged in morally questionable and societally destructive practices.
 As we

 scan the issues of the globe over many years, we seem to have spanned from pagan to sacred and back again.
 Continue reading

 There’s an old political saying that if your opponent is committing suicide, get out of the way.
 Yet professor Sean Elias requires a response, so hateful was his odious retort in The Aspen Times to my column, “Why coexist with a mortal Iranian threat?”
 Continue reading

 (’76 Contributor) Rudy Giuliani’s assertion that Barack Obama doesn’t love America or Americans has inspired scorn and outrage from the mainstream media, but a tweetstorm of hurrahs from Americans online who’ve made “Rudy is Right” a popular trending hashtag.
-Giuliani has actually voiced the unease many Continue reading
+Giuliani has actually voiced the unease many ordinary citizens feel, especially in the last few months as the president’s oath to protect and defend the nation from threats has de-escalated from “leading from behind” in his failed war for Libya into something he calls “Strategic Patience.”
+Continue reading